FarooqAR/learn-javascript/Exercise1.md

 ```

-`emails` should be now:
+The variable `emails` should be now:

 `['muhammad.ali@saylani.org', 'ahsan.bashir@saylani.org', 'a.hameed@saylani.org']`

-Bonus Question: Disallow any special characters and produce `'Invalid Email'` instead of an email.
+Bonus Question: Disallow any special characters and produce `'Invalid Email'` instead of an actual email.